microsoftgraph/msgraph-sdk-powershell/src/Groups/beta/docs/Copy-MgBetaGroupSiteListContentTypeToDefaultContentLocation.md

 # Copy-MgBetaGroupSiteListContentTypeToDefaultContentLocation

 ## SYNOPSIS
-Copy a file to a default content location in a [content type][contentType].
+Copy a file to a default content location in a content type][contentType].
 The file can then be added as a default file or template via a POST operation.
+This API is available in the following [national cloud deployments.

 ## SYNTAX